Education Programs

 5.3 Big Changes, Small Organisms

-Microorganisms can be found all over the Earth, even in some of the planet’s harshest ecosystems.
-They can be found in habitats such as air, soil, and even our oceans.
+Microorganisms can be found all over the Earth, even in some of the planet’s most extreme ecosystems.
+They can be found in habitats such as air, soil, and especially our ocean.
 These creatures might be tiny in size, but they have a massive and essential impact on the health and function of our ocean.
 Take a deeper dive into the tiny world of these mighty microbes and discover different types of plankton, their significance in the food chain, and their importance in our lives.

 Standards: S5L4a, S5L4b, MS-LS1-6